Indonesia International Motor Show

 The Indonesia International Motor Show (formerly Gaikindo Auto Expo) is an annual automotive exhibition in Jakarta, Indonesia.
 It is organized by Dyandra Promosindo, a subsidiary of Kompas Gramedia.
 Since 2009, the exhibition is held at Jakarta International Expo Kemayoran in Pademangan, North Jakarta.

 From 1986 to 2011, the exhibition started in July.
 From 2012 to 2015, the exhibition started in August or September.
-Since 2016 (skipping 2020), the exhibition has started in February or March.
+From 2016 to 2022, the exhibition started in April to May.
+Since 2023, the exhibition has started in February.

 History

 It started in 1986 by the name of Gaikindo Car Exhibition.
 The 4000 m2 of Jakarta Convention Center (JCC) was the initial venue.

 After changing the name into Jakarta Auto Expo in 1989, the exhibition grew significantly.
 The number of participants increased, even though it was postponed twice in 1992–1993 and 1997–1999 due to the government tight money policy and Asian Financial Crisis.

 By the year of 2000, PT Dyandra Promosindo had been involved as the exhibition organizer handling the event which name had been changed into Gaikindo Auto Expo.
 As a result, the auto expo was receiving a big success by attended by 115 automotive-related companies.

 As the time went by, Gaikindo Auto Expo was getting bigger and bigger.
 The number of participants increased, and the number of visitors had also jumped (161,089 visitors in 2005).

 In 2006, Gaikindo Auto Expo started a new level of auto exhibition which was eventually becoming an international-scale exhibition by collaborating with OIC (Organisation Internationale des Constructeurs d’Automobiles) that coordinates international motor shows throughout the world.
 As a result, Gaikindo Auto Expo was changed into the 14th Indonesia International Motor Show, held from 21 to 30 July 2006.
 At the time, there were 165.984 visitors who contributed to a transactions.

 As the number of both visitors and participants was increasing, the 17th Indonesia International Motor Show was held from 24 July to 2 August 2009 at Jakarta International Expo Kemayoran with 80000 m2 of space.

 The following years – 2010, 2011 and 2013 – of IIMS were running smoothly and getting bigger and bigger.
 There were also vast varieties of themes that show a high-responsibility to both the development of auto technology and world environment preservation – "Eco-Technology Motoring", for instance, was the theme of the IIMS 2010.
 There were also "Sustainable Green Technology", "Eco-Mobility" and "Smart Vehicle Mobility" for the 2011, 2012 and 2013 IIMS themes, respectively.

 A breakthrough had been made by IIMS as at the 21st Indonesia International Motor Show held from 19 to 29 September 2013, the event covering a total gross area of 75101 m2 which this led IIMS to be bigger than the other automotive exhibition in Asia-Pacific.